Great Chart: Description

 Great Chart is a largely agricultural village with the farms in the area producing cereals and grass for cattle and sheep.
 The north-east quarter contains most of the housing in alike construction 20th and 21st century neighbourhoods.
 A cluster of listed buildings is in the old centre of Great Chart, along the main road in the village (the Street).
 The area drains via many streams and underwater drainage to the West Stour along the northern boundary before its merger into the Great Stour in Ashford.

 Amenities

-Great Chart has two pubs: A food led pub, The Swan and Dog and The Hoodener's Horse which serves a great pint.
+Great Chart has one pub The Swan and Dog.
+The Little Black Dog, formerly The Hoodener's Horse, has had a planning application submitted for conversion into a three bedroom dwelling.

-A football club Pilgrims Football Club with age groups from U7s to seniors are resident at the playing field.
+Pilgrims Football Club with age groups from U7s to seniors is resident at the playing field.

 A cricket club with competing elevens (XIs), including colts sides have a ground and pavilion in the village.

 The medieval parish church is of an ecclesiastical parish on the same boundaries and is dedicated to St Mary; its community in Singleton is larger than that in the church at meetings in the village hall.

 Cross-village sports clubs, gardening clubs and social circles cover the area.